RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/diagrams_000.md

 it works, this process facilitates coordination across domain boundaries.
 Someone whose _work_ is in a specific domain is able to pick up the context of the adjacent domains[^6] and expect that it will be _legible_--that it will reflect a view of reality that is _consistent_ with her "home" domain even if it is too detailed, abstract, or incongruous to be of use generally.
-For instance, an HVAC system designer can build fluency the context of HVAC installers, to better understand why some designs succeed and others don't.
+For instance, an HVAC system designer can build fluency in the context of HVAC installers, to better understand why some designs succeed and others don't.

 But there isn't an identifiable type of diagram that facilitates this process--such a diagrammatic method would